-The ACID database properties define SQL database key properties to ensure consistent, safe and robust database modification when saved.
+The ACID properties define SQL database key properties to ensure consistent, safe and robust database modification when saved.

 ACID is an acronym that helps to remember the fundamental principles of a transnational system.
 ACID stands for Atomic, Consistent, Isolation, and Durability.
 Here are some informal definitions:

 - Atomic – Transaction acting on several pieces of information complete only if all pieces successfully save.
 Here, “all or nothing” applies to the transaction.

 - Consistent – The saved data cannot violate the integrity of the database.
 Interrupted modifications are rolled back to ensure the database is in a state before the change takes place.

 - Isolation – No other transactions take place and affect the transaction in question.
 This prevents “mid-air collisions.”

 - Durable – System failures or restarts do not affect committed transactions.

 It might help to look at ACID database properties and its concepts using an example.
 Consider a banking transaction where you’re withdrawing money from checking to deposit in your saving account.